-6.1.5.2 <notification 1>
+6.1.5.2 PDTQ warning notification

 6.1.5.2.1 Description

-The Event Notification is used by the NF service producer to report one or several observed Events to a NF service consumer that has subscribed to such Notifications.
+The PDTQ warning notification is used by the PCF to notify the NF service consumer about changed conditions for a planned data transfer with QoS requirements e.g. that a network performance in the area of interest goes below the criteria set by the operator.

 6.1.5.2.2 Target URI

 The Callback URI "{notifUri}" shall be used with the callback URI variables defined in table 6.1.5.2.2-1.